 Currently, you can’t compare multi-pet insurance with us.
-But most of the providers you can compare through us, have the option of adding a pet to your policy.
-So, once you’ve done a comparison search on our site for one pet, and you’ve found the policy you want, when you click through to that policy provider’s site, you could have the option to add another pet to the policy.
+But most of the providers you can compare through us have the option of adding a pet to your policy.
+So, once you’ve done a comparison search on our site for one pet and found the policy you want, click through to that policy provider’s site.
+See if it gives you the option to add another pet to the policy.
 You could then get the discount that the provider gives for multi-pet insurance.

-What do I do if my pet goes missing?
+What should I do if my pet goes missing?

 If your dog or cat is microchipped, contact the microchipping company to see if they’ve been handed in anywhere.
-Contact your local animal rescue centre, ask your neighbours and put the word out on social media.
-Pet insurance can help if your pet goes missing – some policies offer help with advertising, and reward money, if your pet goes astray.
+Failing that, get in touch with your local animal rescue centre, ask your neighbours and put the word out on social media.
+Pet insurance can help if your pet goes missing – some policies offer help with advertising and reward money, if your pet goes astray.

 Will pet insurance cover life-threatening injuries or illness?